redis/redis-doc/topics/cluster-tutorial.md

 Every Redis Cluster node requires two TCP connections open.
 The normal Redis TCP port used to serve clients, for example 6379, plus the second port named cluster bus port.
-The cluster bus port could be specified in redis.conf file, or it could be obtained by adding 10000 to the data port, so 16379 in the example.
+The cluster bus port will be derived by adding 10000 to the data port, 16379 in this example, or by overiding it with the cluster-port config.

 This second *high* port is used for the Cluster bus, that is a node-to-node communication channel using a binary protocol.
 The Cluster bus is used by